-Most known for their grungy style and cool colours, Skullcandy headphones offer something a little bit different to the likes of JBL, Sony or Jabra.
-Because of that, they make great gifts and stocking fillers, or if you’re buying for yourself, they offer loads of designs to suit your own personal style.
+Despite having big names like JBL, Sony and Jabra to contend with, Skullcandy manages to set itself apart from the masses with its grungy style and cool colours.
+Because of that, their products make great gifts and stocking fillers, or if you’re buying for yourself, there are loads of different designs to suit your personal style.

 Granted, you probably won't see Skullcandy headphones at the top of T3's guides to the best wireless earbuds or the best noise-cancelling headphones but that's not to say they aren't still worth considering.
 One thing you can be sure of is that you’re guaranteed something a little bit different to what you would get from the rest of the headphones crowd.